titaniumnetwork-dev/nano/README.md

 **Start**

 Run `pnpm start` to start the server.
-If no build folder if found, nano will attempt to build.
+If no build folder is found, the app will build before starting.

 **Build**

-Run `pnpm run build` to build app for production into the `dist` folder.
+Run `pnpm run build` to build the app for production into the `dist` folder.

 **Development**